EmbeddedSynth/sonivox-fork/README.md

-# Fork of the AOSP 'platform_external_sonivox' project to use it outside of Android
+## Fork of the AOSP 'platform_external_sonivox' project to use it outside of Android

+# NOTICE: This repository is now deprecated and has been transferred to [EmbeddedSynth/sonivox](https://github.com/EmbeddedSynth/sonivox).

 [![Linux CI](https://github.com/pedrolcl/sonivox/actions/workflows/linux-ci.yml/badge.svg)](https://github.com/pedrolcl/sonivox/actions/workflows/linux-ci.yml)